FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: Related Works

 Instruction-following language models have been shown to be vulnerable to prompt injection attacks~\cite{shao2025enhancingpromptinjectionattacks,wang2025promptsafeinvestigatingprompt,zhang2024goalguidedgenerativepromptinjection,liu2024automaticuniversalpromptinjection,liu2024promptinjectionattackllmintegrated}, where malicious inputs are crafted to manipulate the model's behavior~\cite{perez2022ignorepreviouspromptattack, liu2024formalizingbenchmarkingpromptinjection}.
 Such attacks can influence downstream reasoning or decision-making without altering the model weights themselves.
 Recent studies have further extended prompt injection to LLM-driven applications, including interactive agents and embodied systems~\cite{zhang2024studypromptinjectionattack}.

-However, existing prompt injection methods often rely on overtly crafted inputs or wrapper prompts, which are semantically visible and increasingly detectable by rule-based or learned filtering mechanisms.
-Moreover, these attacks typically operate at the initial input stage, making them less effective against structured multi-agent pipelines where execution depends on intermediate tool or function outputs.
+However, most prompt injections depend on visible wrapper prompts that are increasingly detectable by filters.
+They also act only at the initial input stage and thus have limited influence in structured multi-agent pipelines that rely heavily on intermediate tool outputs.

-While our attack does not directly modify prompts, it shares a similar goal—subtly controlling agent behavior through manipulated inputs.
-In our case, the manipulation occurs at the function-call interface: we inject malicious content into the \textit{function descriptions} themselves, which are later parsed and executed by agents.
-This leads to poisoned outputs that act as implicit prompts for downstream agents, effectively functioning as an internalized form of prompt injection.

-Viewed from this perspective, our method represents a deeper and more stealthy variant of prompt injection—one that leverages the structured and trusted nature of function-call outputs to bypass prompt-level defenses and achieve persistent, cross-agent manipulation.
+Our attack does not alter prompts directly, but pursues a similar goal—subtle behavioral manipulation through crafted inputs.
+Here, the manipulation is embedded in the \textit{function descriptions} of the Function Library, which agents later parse and execute.
+The resulting poisoned outputs act as implicit prompts for downstream agents, acting as an internalized form of prompt injection.
+Hence, our method can be viewed as a covert and persistent variant of prompt injection, leveraging trusted function-call interfaces to bypass prompt-level defenses and propagate across agents.